stimw/blog.stimw.com/content/posts/use-picgo-with-typora.md

 If you set `picgo upload` in the “Command” options, you need to input the absolute path for `picgo`.

-For example, use `witch node` and `witch picgo` to get the path of node and picgo.
+For example, use `which node` and `which picgo` to get the path of node and picgo.

 Then type: